droyson/wa-connect/README.md

 # wa-connect
-Start a new conversation on WhatsApp without having to save the contact
+Start a new conversation on WhatsApp without having to save the contact.